 Decorating An Arabian Attic: 5 Tips

 If you’re enamored by culture, luxury, and eccentrics, then Arabian decor is one design to think about incorporating into your home (especially considering you’re decorating an attic – which is frequently overlooked compared to other parts of the house).
-If you want to bring excitement and colors on your attic, an Arabian attic is a perfect choice.
+If you want to bring excitement and colors to your attic, an Arabian attic is a perfect choice.
 It’s rich in colors and has influence from Moroccan, Turkish, French and Middle Eastern architecture/decor.